bcgov/Sfts2S3/README.md

 ## Getting Help or Reporting an Issue

 For any questions regarding this project, or for inquiries about starting a new analytics account, please contact the GDX Analytics Team.

+## Contributors

+The GDX Analytics Team are the main contributors to this project and maintain the code.

 ## License

 ```